jackgpalfrey/algoV/README.md

   - (Probably should be deprecated and replaced with just puting 0 as interval in do command)

 - doIn:
-  - Array Syntax ["doSim", time until execute, [array of animate command arrays]]
+  - Array Syntax ["doSim", [array of animate command arrays], time until execute]

   - Description - Runs commands in array after set time

-- setAnimationSpeed:
-  - Array Syntax ["setAnimationSpeed", speed in ms]
-  - String Syntax setAnimationSpeed: (speed in ms)

-  - Description - Sets animation speed will not change speed of currently executing animation

 - setRunTimeDisplay: